 But it performed MUCH better than anything else that I’d published at that point on day 1.

-Today, the infographic has over 450 tweets:
+Today, the infographic has thousands of shares:

 How did I do it?